bkfox/aircox/programs/README.md

 ## Architecture
 A Station is basically an object that represent a radio station.
-On each station, we use the Program object, that is declined in two different type:
+On each station, we use the Program object, that is declined in two different types:
 * **Scheduled**: the diffusion is based on a timetable and planified through one Schedule or more; Diffusion object represent the occurrence of these programs;
 * **Streamed**: the diffusion is based on random playlist, used to fill gaps between the programs;